CitizenLabDotCo/citizenlab/back/engines/commercial/analytics/README.md

 ## Database

-There is a secondary database connection set up to cl_back_analytics - however it currently is ignoring appartment and only using at the default (public) schema.
+There is a secondary database connection set up to cl_back_analytics - however it currently is ignoring appartment and only using a single schema.
+There is currently a setting in the DB config to make it use 'localhost' so we can develop on our default localhost tenant.

 ## Running migrations:

 ### Important

-Views can't currently be run from the engine folder.
+Views can't currently be read from the engine folder, but the migrations are configured to run from here.
-Run the following command on cl-back-web before migrating:
+Run the following command on cl-back-web to ensure views are copied to the main migrations folder before running:

-`cp -r /cl2_back/engines/commercial/analytics/db/views/*.sql /cl2_back/db/views`
+`cp -r /cl2_back/engines/commercial/analytics/db/views/*.sql /cl2_back/db/views && rails db:migrate:analytics`

-Migrations are stored within the engine and database.yml is configured to look inside the engine for analytics migrations.

-`rails db:migrate:analytics`
+To rollback:

 `rails db:rollback:analytics`